lx565/PUI-Extra-Credit/README.md

 <Le Xu, github: lx565, NYU ID: lx565>

 ## Problem Description:
 It is generally known that: Fridays’ and Saturdays’ nights are the busiest time period during the week, or bad weather could also help to drive up taxi demands.
 After the CUSP hack-day working on NYC Taxi dataset, I would love to further study the taxi fares by analyzing with the taxi trip occurring time and the daily weather.
-In my data analysis, I will answer questions like: when is the time of the day has better chance of longer trips or higher average trip fare?
+In my data analysis, I will answer questions like: What time of the day has better chance of longer trips or higher average trip fare?
 How bad weather (rain/snow) could affect taxi ridership, etc.

 ## Data: